Alice Eve

-Alice Sophia Eve (born 6 February 1982) is a British actress.
-Her movie career includes roles in She's Out of My League, Men in Black 3, Star Trek Into Darkness, and Before We Go.
-She has had recurring roles on the TV series Entourage and Iron Fist.
+Alice Sophia Eve (born 6 February 1982) is a British and American actress.
+The daughter of actors Trevor Eve and Sharon Maughan, she began her career with supporting roles in the films Hawking and Stage Beauty (both 2004).
+Her other credits include Starter for 10 (2006), She's Out of My League (2010), Men in Black 3 (2012), Star Trek Into Darkness (2013), Before We Go (2014), Please Stand By (2017), Replicas (2018), and Bombshell (2019).
+On television, she has had recurring roles on HBO's Entourage (2011), Marvel's Iron Fist (2018), and Amazon Prime's The Power (2023).

 Early life

-Eve was born in London, the daughter of actors Trevor Eve and Sharon Maughan.
-She has two younger brothers, and is of English, Irish and Welsh descent.
+Eve was born on 6 February 1982 in London, the daughter of actors Trevor Eve and Sharon Maughan.
 She went to Bedales School and More House School, then took her A-levels at Westminster School in London.

 During her gap year, she studied at the Beverly Hills Playhouse and then read English at St Catherine's College, Oxford.
 At Oxford, she appeared in student productions of The Importance of Being Earnest, Animal Crackers (which toured to the Edinburgh Festival Fringe) and Scenes from an Execution.